About Anna Zannides

 In 2013 I was made redundant from my job as a national education adviser for a multi-academy chain.
 The run up to my redundancy was stressful to say the least and was preceded by several months of work-place bullying.

 Shortly after and out of the blue, my thirty year marriage ended.
 To say that this was a difficult time is an understatement.
 All I can say is that I didn't know how to cope and to help I just started reading whatever came my way, searching for something to help me deal with the pain.
 One book that really resonated with me was "When things fall apart" by Pema Chodron.
-But however I tried, the anxiety and panic attacks were no better.
+But whatever I did I could not stop the anxiety and panic attacks.
+I felt like I'd lost all reality, nothing was true anymore.

-I started attending every Mindfulness course run by the Mindfulness Association that I could because through these courses I began to feel a sense of relief.
-And here I am, a few years later, fully recovered (well as far as anyone can be) and teaching others Mindfulness.
+I began my formal Mindfulness training through the Mindfulness Association because it was the organisation I felt best suited my values.
+And here I am, a several years later, fully recovered (well as far as anyone can be) and teaching others Mindfulness.
+A UK Listed Mindfulness Teacher, working with people from all walks of life.

 ANNA's work experience

 My background is in education.
 I taught in secondary schools in London and Hertfordshire for a decade.
-I worked with Middlesex University as a lead mentor on the teacher training program and then went on to a national role, supporting school improvement.
+I worked with Middlesex University as a lead mentor on the teacher training program and then went on to a national role, supporting schools across the country.

-Before entering the teaching profession I worked in off-shore companies and run my own business.
+Before entering the teaching profession I worked in the Civil Service, Off Shore companies in Cyprus and run my own business.

 As an accredited Mindfulness teacher I am bound by the good practice guidelines for Mindfulness Teachers.
 I attend at least one five day retreat a year and two CPD events.
 I am committed to my own professional development in order to provide the best possible service to people I support.